DaveBenham/VenomModules/README.md

 Specifies the rate at which the Sustain output will drift toward the target voltage of the next ungated stage.
 The knob ranges from 0 to 100 V/sec.
 The drift is always linear.
 If the target voltage is reached, then it will hold the target value throughout the rest of the Sustain stage.

 The attenuverted CV is scaled linearly and summed with the knob value to establish the effective drift value.
 Any drift value <= 0.01 V/sec is treated as 0 (no drift).

+### Gate output and LED indicator
+The stage gate output is high at 10V for as long as the stage is active, otherwise it is 0V.

+The LED light above the port glows yellow when the stage is active.

 ### Automatic termination of envelopes
 Any active envelope will instantly be terminated and the envelope generator will return to an idle state if any of the following occur